jsimplicio/jsimplicio.github.io/_posts/2019-4-20-sharing-project-media-with-public-links.md

 hero_color: "#FFECEF"
 ---

-Researchers can now share media from their project with people outside of dscout.
+## The challenge
+Researchers have requested to be able to share project data outside of dscout with colleagues that don't an account or access to the platform.

 ## Getting started with share links
 Generated links live inside the project link manager on the project home page.